Sensirion/python-shdlc-svm40/README.md

 The tests with the marker `needs_device` have following requirements:

 - An SVM40 device must be connected to the computer.
+  - **WARNING: Some tests modify non-volatile configurations of the device, restore factory defaults etc.!
+Do not run the tests on a device which you don't want to get modified!**
 - You have to specify the serial port (and optionally other connection parameters) used to connect to the SVM40 device:
   - `--serial-port`: The serial port where the device is connected